aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 ## Data Acquisition series
 Data acquisition means reading the data from its source.
 Since Data analyst usually works on companies that have their data stored in a database, Data Analyst recruiters expect your ability to read such data from their database.
 #### 1- Database Level (1) – SQL - Python/SQL [\[Youtube Playlist\]]()
-Databases courses usually have diverse topics for different skills such as you and Data Engineers.
-In this course, you will just learn the skills that help you to read the data you need to analyze from the database.
+Databases courses usually have diverse topics for different skills such as Developers, Data Analysts and Data Engineers.
+In this course, you will learn complex SQL queries to access a database by Python code.
 #### 2- Data Formats XML/JSON/… [\[Youtube Playlist\]]()
 Sometimes data are not stored in a relational database, however, is stored in files with specific formats like XML, JSON and so on.
 Data analysts are expected to be able to handle such files.
 ## Technologies series